EMPChief/cs50/Lecture/week6/bignote.md

   - Focus on understanding underlying principles rather than specific language syntax
   - This approach prepares students for adapting to new technologies and languages throughout their careers

-## Core Concepts
+# Python Core Concepts

-### Functions
+## Functions
 - Functions are reusable blocks of code that perform a specific task
-- Functions are defined using the def keyword
+- Functions are defined using the `def` keyword
-- Functions can accept and return values
+- Functions can accept parameters and return values
 - Functions can be called multiple times
-- Functions can be nested
+- Functions can be nested (defined inside other functions)
-- Functions can be assigned to variables
+- Functions can be assigned to variables (first-class objects)
 - Functions can be passed as arguments to other functions
 - Functions can be returned from other functions
+- Anonymous functions (lambda functions) for simple, one-time use
+- Decorators for modifying or enhancing function behavior
 - Benefits of using functions:
   - Improves code organization and readability
   - Reduces repetition and improves maintainability
   - Allows modular design and easier testing
+  - Facilitates code reuse and abstraction

-### Variables
+## Variables
 - Variables are containers for storing data
 - Variables can be assigned values
 - Variables can be reassigned